clinics

 Surgery ranges from relatively minor, such as myringotomy and tympanostomy tube insertion, adenoidectomy and tonsillectomy, to complex major procedures of the head and neck, such as cochlear implantation, mastoidectomy, bronchoscopy using balloons and lasers, open laryngeal reconstruction, neck or thyroid tumour removals, and endoscopic skull base surgery.

 Every year, many thousands of children are assessed and treated through the Pediatric Otolaryngology (Ear, Nose and Throat) Clinic, including children referred from across British Columbia, the Yukon, and beyond.
-In addition, the team members participate in a number of multi-disciplinary clinics with other colleagues from across the campus, for example, cleft lip and palate, craniofacial, vascular anomalies, home ventilation and tracheostomy, complex aerodigestive disorders, esophageal atresia, thyroid, cochlear implantation, and bone conduction implantation.
+In addition, the team members participate in a number of multi-disciplinary clinics with other colleagues from across the campus, for example, cleft lip and palate, craniofacial, vascular anomalies, home ventilation and tracheostomy, complex aerodigestive disorders, esophageal atresia, thyroid, cochlear implantation, bone conduction implantation, velopharyngeal insufficiency and voice clinic.

 You can find more information and resources in the Family Resource Library and about choking prevention and safe feeding through the Safe Start Program.